robertladwig/LakeModeling/README.md

-# Lake Modeling Scripts for R or Python
+# Lake Modeling Scripts for R and Python
 <a href="url"><img src="Figs/mendota.gif" align="right" height="220" width="220" ></a>

 Collection of scripts to simulate heat transport as well as reactive transport in aquatic ecosystems.